duncan3dc/sonos/README.md

 --------------
 * getSpeakers() - Returns an array of Controller instances for all speakers on the network
 * getGroups() - As above, but only returns one instance per group of speakers
+* getSpeakersByRoom(string $room) - Returns an array of Controller instances for all speakers with the specified room name
+* getSpeakerByRoom(string $room) - Returns a Controller instance for the first speaker with the specified room name

 Public Properties